 Many dog owners enjoy feeding their dogs probiotics and fermented foods that contain high quantities of live microbes.
 However, these probiotic microbes generally do not become permanent residents in your dog’s microbiome, which is why many probiotic users find the most benefit from daily supplementation.

 5) Fecal microbiota transplants (FMT)

 Fecal microbiota transplants move the gut microbes from a healthy dog to a suffering dog.
-However, this procedure requires anesthesia which makes it costly.
+Fecal microbiota transplants via enema are typically performed in a veterinary hospital under sedation, often making them costly and stressful for the dog.
 At AnimalBiome we offer oral FMT capsules that make this process a little easier to swallow.